Crasader/thread-safe-containers/ConcurrentQueue/README.md

 ### Out Parameter
 Similiar to the pair method except the data is returned via an out parameter.
 This puts the responsibility on the calling code to construct the object.

+### Throw an exception
+An empty queue isn't exceptional.

 ### Optional `std::optional<T>`
 Calling code doesn't have to construct any out param objects.
 Clean syntax to check if data is valid.